c0unt-zer0/ubuntu_dev_setup/README.md

 - Kitty
 - Neovim
 - Ranger
+- Fzf with git extensions integrated in bash and also used in neovim via FzfLua.

 Additionally my neovim configuration will be fetched and setup which contains my preferred plugins.